 But there is otherwise nothing poetic about abusive relationships.

-All I want to add here is that you can overcome an move on to a better life.
+All I want to add here is that you can overcome and move on to a better life.

-The signs of an abusive relationship are obvious for any external observer who knows what to look for.
+The signs of an abusive relationship are obvious to any external observer who knows what to look for.

 But not everybody knows what to look for.